HF-2204

 Plain Language

-Deployers may not make publicly available any chatbot that was knowingly designed to impersonate a real person — living or dead — unless they first obtain express permission.
-For living individuals, permission must come from the person themselves or their legal representative.
-For deceased individuals, permission must come from whoever is responsible for the estate.
-A narrow exception exists for deceased individuals with no estate representative: the chatbot may be deployed without permission only if it was designed solely as an educational or research tool, or if a reasonable person would believe it has objective artistic, cultural, or political value.
-No comparable exception exists for living individuals or for deceased individuals whose estates have a responsible person.
+Deployers may not make publicly available any chatbot knowingly designed to impersonate a real person — living or dead — without first obtaining permission from the individual (or their legal representative) if living, or from the person responsible for the estate if deceased.
+A narrow exception applies for deceased individuals with no responsible estate: the chatbot may be deployed without permission if it was designed solely as an educational or research tool, or if a reasonable person would believe the chatbot has objective artistic, cultural, or political value.
+This functions as a digital likeness consent requirement applied to AI chatbots, covering both living and post-mortem rights.

 Statutory Text